 ~$25 · 1 oz

-Vitamin C is one of the safest brightening actives to continue during pregnancy, and it's a practical replacement for retinol in your anti-aging routine.
-Timeless 20% Vitamin C + E Ferulic Acid is the best-value L-ascorbic acid serum available anywhere — equivalent formula to SkinCeuticals CE Ferulic at 1/6 the price.
-It contains no retinoids, no hydroquinone, no chemical sunscreen filters, and no flagged ingredients.
+Vitamin C is a common brightening active to discuss during pregnancy, and it's a practical retinol-free option in a tone-focused routine.
+Timeless 20% Vitamin C + E Ferulic Acid is a strong-value L-ascorbic acid serum with a familiar antioxidant trio at a much lower price than many prestige formulas.
+It contains no retinoids, no hydroquinone, and no chemical sunscreen filters.

-✅ Why we love it: 20% L-ascorbic acid + vitamin E + ferulic acid — the gold standard vitamin C formula.
-No flagged pregnancy ingredients.
+Why we love it: 20% L-ascorbic acid + vitamin E + ferulic acid for a classic antioxidant formula.
+No retinoids or hydroquinone identified in this review, but still confirm the full current formula.
 Works as a retinol-free brightening and antioxidant step.
-Exceptional value.
+Strong value.

 Best for: Anyone wanting to maintain a brightening active during pregnancy without retinol or hydroquinone.